danvega/danvega-dev/blog/2019/02/18/twitter-cards-meta-tags.md

 ---
-title: How to add Twitter Cards Meta Tags to your Blog
+title: How to add Twitter Card Meta Tags to your Blog
 slug: twitter-cards-meta-tags
 date: 2019-02-18 22:00:00
 published: true